-Apogee begins accepting applications for Apogee trips and programs (referred to herein as “Trips” or “Programs” interchangeably) in October.
+Apogee begins accepting applications for Apogee trips and programs (referred to herein as “Trips” or “Programs” interchangeably) in July for the following season.
 MANY TRIP DEPARTURES WILL BE FULL BY FEBRUARY.
 To apply, complete the application (available here) and submit it with a $795 deposit.
 We attempt to notify applicants of their enrollment status within two weeks of receiving the completed application (note that applications are considered complete only after Apogee has received the trip deposit and the names and contact information for a new applicant’s two references).
 However, this process could take longer if we have difficulty contacting an applicant’s references.

 PAYMENTS, REFUNDS & WITHDRAWALS

 A deposit of $795 must be included with the completed application.
 Apogee will fully refund the deposit if an applicant is not accepted.
 Apogee will send an invoice for the balance in March to the parent(s)/guardian(s) (referred to collectively herein as “Parents”) of enrolled students.
 Parents with a student enrolled subsequent to this first round of invoicing will be invoiced within 10 days of enrollment.
 Parents must pay the balance of their tuition by check within 21 days of the invoice date, unless indicated otherwise on Apogee’s invoice.
 For withdrawals prior to March 1st, Apogee will refund all tuition payments less $400.
 Notice of withdrawal must be made in writing and received by Apogee prior to March 1st.
 After March 1st, and except as provided herein, Apogee will make no refunds for any reason whatsoever, including accident or illness, before or during the Trip.